Kietpawpan/chatBot/theories.md

     else {sinking = "Not sinked";}
 }
 ```
-We know that the global or world ocean's surface area is 361.13 million km<sup>2</sup>.
-So, the city will be sinked after V > 361.13 million km<sup>2</sup>* 0.0015 km, or 0.541695 million km<sup>3</sup>.
-This ocean water might be from the melting of the two polar ice caps of Earth: Antarctic ice sheet and Artic ice sheet.
+This ocean water rise results from the melting of the two polar ice caps of Earth: Antarctic ice sheet and Artic ice sheet.

 Antarctic ice sheet covers about 98% of the Antarctic continent and is the largest single mass of ice on Earth, with the average thickness of over 2 km covering an area of almost 14 million km<sup>2</sup>.
 The total ice volume is 2 km * 14 million km<sup>2</sup>, or 28 million km<sup>3</sup>.
 If 50% of the total volume of glacier ice is below the surface of the ocean, the ice volume that causes sea level rise will be 28 million km<sup>3</sup> * 0.5, or 14 million km<sup>3</sup>.